FEDERAL DIRECT STAFFORD LOANS

 The Interest Rate for Federal Direct Stafford Subsidized and Unsubsidized Loans for academic year 2016-2017 is 3.76%.
 The Origination Fee is 1.068% for Federal Direct Subsidized and Unsubsidized Stafford Loans where the first disbursement is made on or after October 1, 2015.

 If you are taking out a private education student loan, you MUST also complete debt management counseling located on Step 3.

-If you have accepted a Federal Direct Stafford Loan at Carroll College for the first time, you must complete the online Federal Direct Stafford Entrance Counseling and Master Promissory Note.
-Click on the lime green SIGN IN button and then select Entrance Counseling, once you've completed the Entrance Counseling process, you will be prompted to continue on and complete the Master Promissory Note.
-Carefully read and follow all instructions.
+If you have accepted a Federal Direct Stafford Loan at Carroll College for the first time, you must complete the online Federal Direct Stafford Entrance Counseling and Master Promissory Note using the link listed below:

 Once you have logged into “SignMyLoan”, you must complete all required steps in order for your Federal Perkins Loan to disburse to Carroll College.
 The process should take approximately 15 to 20 minutes to complete.